Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Introduction

 Although this local harmonic thawed Gaussian wavepacket dynamics (TGWD) conserves the norm of the wavepacket, this method conserves neither the exact nor the local harmonic effective energy.
 Heller appreciated\cite{Heller:1976} very early the capability of the time-dependent variational principle\cite{Dirac:1930,book_Frenkel:1934,book_Lubich:2008} to improve the accuracy of semiclassical dynamics.
-Applying the variational principle to the thawed Gaussian ansatz, Coalson and Karplus obtained the elegant equations\cite{Coalson_Karplus:1990} for propagating a Gaussian wavefunction optimally.
-Even though this variational Gaussian approximation conserves the energy exactly and may even capture shallow tunneling, it does so at a much higher cost because it requires the expectation values of the potential energy, gradient, and Hessian.
-Noting that the local harmonic TGWD can be also obtained by applying the variational principle to the local harmonic approximation of the potential, Pattanayak and Schieve improved the accuracy of Heller's method by including the third derivative of the potential in their \textquotedblleft extended\textquotedblright\ semiclassical\ wavepacket dynamics.\cite{Pattanayak_Schieve:1994,Pattanayak_Schieve:1994a} Ohsawa and Leok pointed out that this method is, as the variational TGWD, but unlike Heller's local harmonic TGWD, exactly symplectic and, therefore, called it \textquotedblleft symplectic semiclassical wavepacket dynamics.\textquotedblright\cite{Ohsawa_Leok:2013}
+Applying the variational principle to the thawed Gaussian ansatz, Coalson and Karplus obtained elegant equations\cite{Coalson_Karplus:1990} for propagating the Gaussian wavefunction optimally.
+Even though this variational Gaussian approximation is symplectic,\cite{Faou_Lubich:2006,book_Hairer_Wanner:2006,book_Lubich:2008} conserves the energy exactly, and may even capture shallow tunneling, it does so at a much higher cost because it requires the expectation values of the potential energy, gradient, and Hessian.
+Noting that the local harmonic TGWD can be also obtained by applying the variational principle to the local harmonic approximation of the potential, Pattanayak and Schieve improved the accuracy of Heller's method by including the third derivative of the potential in their \textquotedblleft extended\textquotedblright \ semiclassical\ wavepacket dynamics.\cite{Pattanayak_Schieve:1994,Pattanayak_Schieve:1994a} Ohsawa and Leok\cite{Ohsawa_Leok:2013} pointed out that this method is, as the variational TGWD, but unlike the local harmonic TGWD, exactly symplectic and, therefore, called it \textquotedblleft symplectic semiclassical wavepacket dynamics.\textquotedblright \cite{Ohsawa_Leok:2013,Ohsawa:2015,Ohsawa:2015a,Ohsawa_Tronci:2017}

-To accelerate on-the-fly ab initio applications of the local harmonic TGWD, Begu\v{s}i\'{c}, Cordova, and Van\'{\i}\v{c}ek\cite{Begusic_Vanicek:2019} proposed the single Hessian approximation, in which the trajectory evolves according to the original potential, but width of the wavepacket feels a constant curvature.
+To accelerate on-the-fly ab initio applications of the local harmonic TGWD, Begu\v{s}i\'{c}, Cordova, and Van\'{\i}\v{c}ek proposed\cite{Begusic_Vanicek:2019} the single-Hessian approximation,\cite{Begusic_Vanicek:2020,Begusic_Vanicek:2022} in which the trajectory evolves according to the original potential, but the width of the wavepacket feels a constant curvature.
 Remarkably, this simplified approximation preserves the effective energy exactly and has a Hamiltonian structure in an augmented phase space.\cite{Begusic_Vanicek:2019}